I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-pcregisterphysicalconnection.md

 <p>Unlike a logical connection between two pins, which can be configured under software control, a physical connection is hardwired.
 For example, a typical adapter card might have a physical connection that carries the analog signal from the output pin of its wave-output filter to the input pin of its <a href="https://msdn.microsoft.com/1b3d35e9-5858-407c-9cd0-06307d82ce58">topology filter</a>.</p>

-<p>For an example of an adapter driver's device-startup routine (see <a href="NULL">Startup Sequence</a>) that uses the <b>PcRegisterPhysicalConnection</b> call to register an adapter's physical connections, see the source code for the SB16 sample audio driver in the Microsoft Windows Driver Kit (WDK).</p>
+<p>For an example of an adapter driver's device-startup routine (see <a href="https://msdn.microsoft.com/bf88b9de-f4c4-4f9c-9355-603789b9ad3d">Startup Sequence</a>) that uses the <b>PcRegisterPhysicalConnection</b> call to register an adapter's physical connections, see the source code for the SB16 sample audio driver in the Microsoft Windows Driver Kit (WDK).</p>

 <p>An adapter driver can call the <a href="audio.iunregisterphysicalconnection_unregisterphysicalconnection">IUnregisterPhysicalConnection::UnregisterPhysicalConnection</a> method to delete the registration of a physical connection that was registered by a previous call to <b>PcRegisterPhysicalConnection</b>.
-For more information, see <a href="NULL">Dynamic Audio Subdevices</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/d8ebd6d9-37ed-4890-aae1-5ecf58f2e22a">Dynamic Audio Subdevices</a>.</p>

 ## -requirements
 <table>